Civil Court Cases and Records

 The County Clerk's office maintains records on civil suits filed for $500 or less in Montgomery County Courts at Law.
 We also maintain records on cases that are appealed from the Justice of the Peace Courts.
 The District Clerk handles civil filings in amounts greater than $500, family matters including divorce, condemnations and all Juvenile cases.

 Please provide separate checks for filing fees and for the service fees.
-The check for filing fees may be made to Mark Turnbull, County Clerk.
+The check for filing fees may be made to L. Brandon Steinmann, County Clerk.

 The County Courts at Law have concurrent jurisdiction with the District Courts on civil cases valued between $500 and $200,000, and on family law cases.
 However, the District Clerk serves as the clerk for the county courts at law in family law cases and all civil cases worth more than $500.
 The District Clerk establishes separate dockets for the county courts at law.
 The County Clerk serves as the clerk of the county courts at law for all other cases.
 Texas Government Code § 25.1722(e).